 Maine alcohol laws permit a person 17 or older be a server in a venue selling alcohol for drinking on-site.
 They may be a bartender or be a clerk in a store selling alcohol for drinking elsewhere.
 In all cases, a supervisor must be present.
 In its age laws, Maine makes no artificial distinctions between beer, wine and spirits.

 It is illegal for those under 21 to buy alcohol.
 Use of a false ID to buy it is a criminal act.
-It is also a criminal act to sell, lend, or transfer a false ID.
-Retailers may seize IDs that appear to be false.
+It’s also a criminal act to sell, lend, or transfer a false ID.
+And retailers may seize IDs that appear to be false.

 The maximum BAC for drivers under 21 is 0.00%.
 Having any alcohol in the system when driving is illegal.